RWTH-DBIS/dbis-relational-algebra/README.md

 The set operators Union, Intersection, and Difference require the relations to be [union-compatible](https://en.wikipedia.org/wiki/Relational_algebra#Union-compatible_relations).

 ## Formulas
-For the Theta Join and the Selection, a formula is used to specify the join or selection condition.
+For the Theta Join and Selection, a formula is used to specify the join or selection condition.
 These formulas can be created using the following operators:
 - [x] And
 - [x] Or
 - [x] Not